All Episodes

 Hello.

-Well, I'm all right.
+Hello, I'm all right.

 I would like to know if you have a mailing address, please.

-There's some information I want to send you and I'm not prepared to talk about it on the radio right now.
+There's some information I want to send you, and I'm not prepared to talk about it on the radio right now.

 Oh, secret stuff, huh?

-And you deserve to have the records set straight.
+Well, I think you deserve information, and you deserve to have the records head straight.

-Set straight about something.
+Sit straight about something.

 Give me a hint.